 We offer computer literacy classes each semester.
-Each nine-week class focuses on basic computer skills, such as using a mouse, typing, creating a document, and using the Internet.
+Each class focuses on basic computer skills, such as using a mouse, typing, creating a document, and using the Internet.
 We also provide one-on-one assistance to help meet specific computer literacy-related needs.
 Learn more.

 High School Equivalency and Job/Life Skills Program in the Durham County Detention Facility

 Through a partnership with the Durham Sheriff's Office, individuals who are incarcerated can participate in Life Skills and Job-Readiness and/or high school equivalency classes provided by DLC staff.
 Our main objectives are to provide high quality instruction, instill hope, set goals, and reconnect these young people to the community.

 Our main facility at 1905 Chapel Hill Road provides tutors and students enrolled in any of our programs with free access to our:

 DLC instructor Elizabeth Tietgen teaches a reading and math class at the Threshold Clubhouse.
 The class covers a wide range of topics - e.g., GED preparation, creative writing, poetry, and basic math - for adult learners at many levels.
 (Threshold serves adults living with severe mental illness.)

 GED® is a registered trademark of the American Council on Education (ACE) and administered exclusively by GED Testing Service LLC under license.
 This material [or content] is not endorsed or approved by ACE or GED Testing Service.